haddystuff/Lazylab/docs/developers/Tasker_structure.rst

 task.deploy_lab(lab_name)``

 Logic of Tasker class object is quite simple:
-First it usually creates dictionary of VMs objects
+First it usually creates dictionary of VMs objects.
 VM object(called "devices" in code) - object that describe vm.
 Purpose of this object is to fully control one vm.
-Usually type of this object is self explanatory, for example: ``JuniperVmx14ManageAll`` All of this objects usually creates by "Device Creator" submodule which runs by Tasker, for example:
+Usually type of this object is self explanatory, for example: ``JuniperVmx14ManageAll``.
+All of this objects usually creates by "Device Creator" submodule which runs by Tasker, for example:

 ``creator = DeviceCreator(**self.vms_attributes)